shubham4060/Compilers-Lab/README.md

 # Compilers-Lab

-this contains various assignments of compilers lab course offered in IIT-KGP for reference.
+this contains various assignments of compilers lab project offered in IIT-KGP.